acoupi/acoupi/docs/explanation/architecture.md

 To streamline this process and ensure that provided configurations adhere to the schema, we leverage [Pydantic](https://docs.pydantic.dev/dev/).
 This guarantees that program users can confidently provide configurations that align with the program creator's intentions.

-### Data Standardization
+### Data Standardisation

 To ensure consistency and facilitate data flow between components and tasks, _acoupi_ uses clearly defined [**data structures**](data_schema.md) for commonly handled bioacoustic sensor data, such as "Recording" and "Detection".
-This standardization improves program clarity and understanding, promoting a more uniform and predictable data handling process throughout.
+This standardisation improves program clarity and understanding, promoting a more uniform and predictable data handling process throughout.

 <figure markdown="span">
     ![Figure 1: Overview of a simplified acoupi program](../img/acoupi_program_5tasks.png){ width="110%" }